Orange County Government Center: History and contested demolition

 In 2011, flood damage from Hurricane Irene closed the building for over a week.
 Mold had been growing in spaces in some rooms, including the grand jury room, and there were concerns it might become unsafe for use by those with respiratory problems.
 The day after it reopened, the remnants of Tropical Storm Lee deluged the area, and on September 8, it was closed again until further notice.
 The following week, Diana pressed county legislators to make a decision soon on whether to renovate the building or restore it.

 On October 13, 2011, it was reported that the World Monuments Fund, citing its architecture, had added the Government Center to its biennial list of worldwide cultural heritage sites at risk.
-As of year-end, the county—under pressure from the state's Office of Court Administration (OCA)—announced an emergency plan to open temporary courtroom space nearby in January, while development of a two-year restoration project proceeds.
+Zaha Hadid said that the integrity and the interconnectivity of the building served as the expression of democracy, since elected representatives are not separated from the constituents.
+As of year-end, the county—under pressure from the state's Office of Court Administration (OCA)—announced an emergency plan to open temporary courtroom space nearby in January, while development of a two-year restoration project proceeded.

 Near the end of the year the OCA sent Diana a strongly worded letter complaining that his office had not yet informed them as to the county's plans to replace closed courtrooms.
 "Our judges and staff are doing the best that they can, sharing courtrooms and chambers in other facilities, staggering appointment calendars and delaying trials," said Ronald Younkins, chief of operations for the OCA.
 "The situation is unacceptable and unfair to the judges, court staff, litigants, the bar, jurors and the public at large."

 Younkins said that two OCA employees and an architect with the state's Dormitory Authority who had toured the building had written reports saying the damage to the courts could be repaired for as little as $381,000 rather than replacing the entire building.
 Diana, he said, had also missed a deadline the previous week to submit long-term plans to the OCA.
 The agency threatened to withhold state aid to the county.
 Diana responded that the reports the OCA cited did not go into sufficient detail as to how the work could be done cheaply, and he had believed those issues had been previously resolved.

-Zaha Hadid said that the integrity and the interconnectivity of the building served as the expression of democracy, since elected representatives are not separated from the constituents.
+After its closing in 2011 due to hurricane damage, in the end, the building was renovated, with large parts of it destroyed and rebuilt in the renovation.
+It reopened in 2017.